arthur-dog/crazy-machine/README.md

 Welcome to the **Crazy Machine** project for CMPE3006!

-This repository contains both the Arduino and VHDL codebases used in our project.
-The goal is to maintain clear organization and support fast, efficient collaboration.
+This repository contains the Arduino, VHDL codebases and Hardware Design used in our project.
+The goal is to maintain a clear organisation and support fast, efficient collaboration.

 ---